 - 1 lb hara kaddu (or kabocha squash)

-- 3 tbsp mustard oil (or any cooking oil you like)
+- 3 tablespoon mustard oil (or any cooking oil you like)

 - 2-3 dried red chillies

-- 1 tsp hot red chilli powder (or adjust to taste)
+- 1 teaspoon hot red chilli powder (or adjust to taste)

 - Salt to taste